Special Events

 Reception & Beverage Service: 4:30pm

-enjoy a delectable family style dinner with dessert perpared by About Thyme Catering
+enjoy a delectable family style dinner prepared by Thyme Catering, with dessert by Fika Bakery & Coffeehouse

 Welcome and General Announcements: 6:15pm